stefan-ctrl/clean-hda-typst-template/check-attributes.typ

       }

       if (type(city) != str or city == "") {
-        panic("City is invalid.
+        //panic("City is invalid.
 Specify a string containing a city in the 'city' attribute.")
       }
     } else {
       if (type(city) == str) {